Jump to Section

 What to do if you have too much money in savings

-You will have several options to use your extra savings including refinancing your mortgage, saving for retirement, investing with a brokerage account, and paying off other debts.
+If your emergency fund is fully funded and your near-term major purchases are already covered (typically a combination of cash and leverage from a loan or mortgage), you’re probably holding too much cash.
+You will have several options to use your extra savings including debt management, saving for retirement, investing with a brokerage account, and paying off other debts.

 5 ways to use extra savings